medinast21/medina-portfolio/docs/SOP.md

 If either of these pages do not load as you expect them to, there is likely something in the firewall blocking the connections.

-We can test our Act! configuration by utilizing the local file directories that have been configured in IIS.
+To verify that the Act! configuration was completed properly, use the local file directories that have been configured in IIS:

 1. Open a web browser and browse to these two URLs: